 While not all solo 401k plans allow for after-tax contributions, My Solo 401k Financial offers a solo 401k plan document that allows for aft-tax contributions.

 One benefit of after-tax contributions is that the salary deferral limits that apply to other participant contributions do not necessarily apply to after-tax contributions.
-In 2015, the combined salary deferral limit for pre-tax and Roth salary deferrals to Solo 401(k) plans is $18,000.
-If solo 401k participants are 50 or older by the end of the year, then they can contribute an additional $6,000, for a total of $24,000.
-If, however, they are eligible to make after-tax contributions to a solo 401k plan, those contributions are not subject to these limits.
-In addition to the $18,000/$24,000 limit on salary deferrals (also known as employee contributions), there is a lesser known rule called the “overall limit.”
-The overall limit for 401(k) plans including solo 401k plans for 2015 is $53,000, or 100% of compensation, whichever is less.
+In 2018, the combined salary deferral limit for pre-tax and Roth salary deferrals to Solo 401(k) plans is $18,500.
+In 2019, the combined limit increased by $500 to $19,000.
+There is a lesser known rule called the “overall 415 limit.”
+The overall 415 limit for 401(k) plans including solo 401k plans for 2018 is $55,000, or 100% of compensation, whichever is less.
 For the 2019, the overall limit is $56,000.
 The overall limit looks at the total annual additions to all of a participant’s accounts in plans maintained by one employer, and includes not just their salary deferrals, but also matching contributions, allocations of forfeitures and other amounts.

-If a solo 401k provider’s plan document allows for after-tax contributions, then-from a tax code perspective-the self-employed individuals can make such contributions up to their overall limit for the year.
+If a solo 401k provider’s plan document allows for after-tax contributions, then from a tax code perspective the self-employed individuals can make voluntary after-tax solo 401k contributions up to their overall limit for the year.

 Liz works for an employer that sponsors a full-time employer 401(k) plan that allows her to make after-tax contributions.
-She plans on making a full $18,000 deferral to her Roth 401(k) and expects to receive, between matching and profit-sharing contributions, another $10,000 in employer contributions.
-That would give Liz a total of $28,000 of additions to her plan for 2015.
-As such, assuming Liz has enough compensation to do so, she can contribute an additional $25,000 in after tax funds to her plan ($53,000 overall limit – $28,000 of other deductions) for 2015.
+She plans on making a full $18,500 deferral to her Roth 401(k) and expects to receive between matching and profit-sharing contributions another $10,000 in employer contributions.
+That would give Liz a total of $28,500 of additions to her plan for 2018.
+As such, assuming Liz has enough compensation, she can contribute an additional $26,500 in after tax funds to her day-time job 401k plan ($55,000 overall limit – $28,500 of other deductions) for 2018.

 Let’s assume the same as example 1 above except that Liz is also self-employed on the side and thus opens a solo 401k plan that allows for after-tax contributions.
 Therefore, Liz is participating in two separate plans (the full-time employer 401k and her own solo 401k plan sponsored by her self-employed business).
-Therefore, using the same numbers as example 1 above, Liz can make the $25,000 after-tax contribution to her Solo 401k plan provided, of course, she has enough earned income from her self-employed business to make the after-tax contribution.
+Therefore, using the same numbers as example 1 above, Liz can make the $26,500 after-tax contribution to her Solo 401k plan provided, of course, she has enough earned income from her self-employed business to make the after-tax contribution.
 On the other hand, if Liz generates enough earned self-employment income through her self-employed business, she can contribute the full after-tax contribution amount of $55,000 to her solo 401k for 2018 instead of the $26,500 amount.